gfrantze/du-df-treemap/README.md

 **ls -laRp /some_image  > ls_lRp_some_image.txt**

-This script will create a single nested JSON document in a format similar to flare.json.
+This next script will create a single nested JSON document in a format similar to flare.json.
 Parameters: your du text file output, your df text file output, your desired mongodb collection name, your mongodb ip, your mongodb port, and the name of your database.

 **python dlim_.py some_image.txt df_some_image.txt collection_name mongodb_ip mongodb_port mongodb_dbname**

-This script will generate mongodb documents that represent ls -laRp data.
+This final script will generate mongodb documents that represent ls -laRp data.
 Paramaters: your ls text fileput, your desired mongodb collection name, your mongodb ip, your mongodb port, and the name of your database. **your collection name must contain the suffix _lRp for this step**

 **python parse_lRp.py ls_lRp_some_image.txt collection_name_lRp mongodb_ip mongodb_port mongodb_dbname**